aosabook/500lines/dagoba/chapter.md

+# Let's make a graph database!

+The dictionary defines "graph database" as a database for graphs.
+Thanks, dictionary!
+Let's break that down a little.
-So we're going to build a graph database.
+/// So we're going to build a graph database.
 We should probably figure out what that means first.

-A database is a place to put data.
-You can read from it and you can write to it.
+A data base is like a fort for data.
+You can put data in it and get data back out of it.

 A graph in this sense is a set of vertices and a set of edges.
-In other words it's a bunch of dots connected by lines.
+It's basically a bunch of dots connected by lines.

 So what's the simplest thing we can possibly build that could technically be called a "graph database"?
-We need a set of vertices and a set of edges.
-We need a way to write a new vertex or a new edge, and we need a way to read it.
+We need a place to put some vertices and edges, and a way to get them back out.

-So let's draw a shape: [stick man].
+/// So let's draw a shape: [stick man].
 We'll number our vertices so we can keep track of them -- remember that graphs have no inherent "shape", so these graphs are all equivalent.

 We're in JS, so let's make an array [1] of vertices:

+    [1] ES6 has proper sets, so if you're reading this from the future you can upgrade the datastructure:
+      Set blah set set foo

-  var vertices = [1,2,3,4,5,6]
+  [var ]vertices = [1,2,3,4,5,6]

 And an array of edges:

-  var edges = [ [1,2], [2,3], [3,1], [3,4], [4,5], [4,6] ]
+  [var ]edges = [ [1,2], [2,3], [3,1], [3,4], [4,5], [4,6] ]

 Notice that we're modeling edges as a pair of vertices.
 Also notice that those pairs are ordered, because we're using arrays.
 That means we're modeling a *directed graph*, where every edge has a start and an end. [lines have arrows] We're doing it this way mostly because it's easier given our datastructure options, but it also adds a little complexity to our mental model because we have to keep track of the direction of edges.
 [2]

+    [2] The upside of adding that complexity is that we can ask more interesting questions, like "which vertices point in to vertex 3?" or "which vertex has the most outgoing edges?".
+Also note that we can model an undirected graph by doubling up our edges array: function undirectMe (edges)
+        { return edges.reduce(function(acc, edge)
+          { acc.push([ edge[0], edge[1] ])
+            acc.push([ edge[1], edge[0] ]) }, []) }

-Cool, we have a graph!
+//  Cool, we have a graph!
 Now for the database side -- we'll need some way to add new nodes and edges:
---> maybe we don't need this yet...
+//  --> maybe we don't need this yet...
 //  function addNode (node) { vertices.push(node) }
 //  function addEdge (edge) { edges.push(edge) }